ShyamGadde/code-amici/README.md

 The recommendation process involves the following steps:

 1. **Data Preprocessing**: The system collects and preprocesses the user profile data, converting it into a format suitable for the recommendation algorithm.
 2. **Similarity Calculation**: The system calculates the similarity between each pair of users based on the attributes mentioned above.
-For numerical data, such as age and availability, Euclidean distance is used.
-For categorical data, like skills and languages, cosine similarity and Jaccard Index are employed.
+For numerical data, such as age, years of coding experience and availability, Euclidean distance is used.
+For ordinal data like skills and their expertise level, Cosine Similarity is used.
+And for categorical data, like languages and hobbies, Jaccard Index is employed.
 3. **Recommendation Generation**: The system ranks the potential coding partners based on their similarity scores and presents the top recommendations to the user.
-The number of recommendations displayed can be configured based on user preference.

 ### Backend API